-EMP-01 (3,4-methylenedioxy-methamphetamine [MDMA] derivative for Post Traumatic Stress Disorder - EmpathBio)
+EMP-01: 3,4-methylenedioxy-methamphetamine (MDMA) derivative for Post Traumatic Stress Disorder ("PTSD")

-- The ongoing Phase 1 study is designed to evaluate the safety and tolerability of single-ascending doses of EMP-01 in healthy adult participants. - Enrollment has been recently completed and we expect to report initial clinical data in the fourth quarter of 2023.
+- EMP-01 is an oral formulation of an MDMA derivative, designed to be a better tolerated alternative to racemic MDMA. - The Phase 1 study is designed to evaluate the safety and tolerability of single-ascending doses of EMP-01 in healthy adult participants. - We expect to report initial results of the Phase 1 study by the end of 2023.